 CASEMaker provides thirty days of complimentary email and phone support during the evaluation period.
-When software is registered an additional thirty days of support will be included.
-Thus, extending the total support period for software to sixty days.
-However, CASEMaker will continue to provide email support for any bugs reported after the complimentary support or registered support has expired (free of charges).
+When software is registered an additional thirty days of support will be included, extending the total support period for software to sixty days.
+However, CASEMaker will continue to provide email support for any bugs reported after the complimentary support or registered support has expired (free of charge).

-Additional support is available beyond the sixty days for most products and may be purchased for twenty percent of the retail price of the product.
-Please contact sales@casemaker.com for more details and prices.
+For most products, support is available beyond sixty days and may be purchased for twenty percent of the retail price of the product.
+Please contact sales@casemaker.com for details and prices.

-CASEMaker support contact information for your area (by snail mail, phone, or email) can be located at: www.casemaker.com/support.
-It is recommended that the current database of FAQ's be searched before contacting CASEMaker support staff.
+CASEMaker support contact information, by post mail, phone, or email, for your area () is at: www.casemaker.com/support.
+We recommend searching the most current database of FAQ's before contacting CASEMaker support staff.

-Please have the following information available when phoning support for a troubleshooting enquiry or include the information with a snail mail or email enquiry:
+Please have the following information available when phoning support for a troubleshooting enquiry or include this information in your correspondence: